erikbryant/options/README.md

   * Make it clearer what all the data sources are and where/why each is used.
   * Move more code into `utils`.
     * Code that handles web responses and converts data from interfaces to slices.
-  * Separate calcuations from printing.
+  * Separate calculations from printing.
   * Consolidate some of the web request functions.
   * Improve error handling when there are no rows to upload.
     * ```Unable to upload options file: eb_2023-11-17_puts.csv could not create file: invalid argument```